Hugh Kennedy (judge)

-Hugh Edward Kennedy (11 July 1879 – 1 December 1936) was an Irish Cumann na nGaedheal politician, barrister and judge who served as Chief Justice of Ireland from 1924 to 1936, a judge of the Supreme Court from 1924 to 1936 and Attorney General of Ireland from 1922 to 1924.
+Hugh Edward Kennedy (11 July 1879 – 1 December 1936) was an Irish judge, politician and barrister who served as Chief Justice of Ireland from 1924 to 1936, a judge of the Supreme Court from 1924 to 1936 and Attorney General of Ireland from 1922 to 1924.
 He served as a Teachta Dála (TD) for the Dublin South constituency from 1923 to 1924.
 As a member of the Irish Free State Constitution Commission, he was also one of the constitutional architects of the Irish Free State.

 Early life and education

 Kennedy was born in Dublin in 1879.
 He was the son of the surgeon Hugh Boyle Kennedy and Mary Kate Kennedy (née Kennedy; not related), from County Tipperary.
 His younger sister was the journalist Mary Olivia Kennedy.
-He studied for the examinations of the Royal University while a student at University College Dublin and King's Inns, Dublin, and was called to the Bar in 1902.
+He studied for the examinations of the Royal University while a student at University College Dublin and King's Inns, Dublin.
+He was called to the Bar in 1902.
 He was appointed King's Counsel in 1920 and became a Bencher of King's Inn in 1922.

 He married Clare Murphy (died 1975) in Dublin in 1911.
 They had no children.
 She was the daughter of a successful Liverpool Irish timber merchant, John Murphy.

-Career
+Legal career

 During 1920 and 1921, Kennedy was a senior legal adviser to the representatives of Dáil Éireann during the negotiations for the Anglo-Irish Treaty.
 He was highly regarded as a lawyer by Michael Collins, who later regretted that Kennedy had not been part of the delegation sent to London in 1921, to negotiate the terms of the treaty.